Back to all guides

 Complete visibility

-How CX teams use AI
+How contact centers use AI

 Contact centers use AI in several practical ways to make daily operations work better.
 You can group these applications based on what you're trying to accomplish.
 Some help agents during live conversations, while others look at patterns across all your interactions to find insights you can use to improve customer experience.
 Let's look at some of the most important ones.

-Real-time agent assistance
+Real-time agent assistance and insights

 AI watches conversations as they happen and brings up relevant information right when agents need it.
 Agent assist tools suggest specific phrases based on what your top performers say in similar situations, automatically show knowledge base content and policy details, and help agents calm down frustrated customers with proven approaches.
 For chat, AI can finish typing responses to keep things moving while staying consistent.